Master of Social Work

 Accreditation

 MSW programs are accredited by the Council on Social Work Education (CSWE).
-The CUW- MSW program is working with CSWE toward full accreditation.
-The program has been granted Candidacy by CSWE, and is in good standing.
 Full accreditation was awarded in February 2020.
 Accreditation is retroactive to the first class who graduated in August, 2018.
+As of September 12, 2022, the MSW Program was approved by CSWE to become an online (asynchronous) program.

 General Academic Information